smonier/exportContentToCsv/README.md

 ## Features

-- Add a new entry to the Jahia back-office menu after module deployment and activation.
+- Add a new entry under the **Content Tools** menu in Jahia's back-office after module deployment and activation.
 - Select any deployed content type from a dropdown menu.
 - View and select the properties associated with the selected content type.
 - Export the selected properties of the chosen content type to a CSV file.